PlutoLang/plutolang.github.io/docs/Getting Started.md

 sudo apt install pluto
 ```

+This package includes the `pluto` and `plutoc` executables, shared library, as well as headers for developers (`#include <pluto/...>`).

-Don't worry about the "buster" part; our prebuilt binaries are compiled on Debian 10 (buster), but they work on all subsequent Debian releases, as well as Ubuntu 20 and above.
+As the "buster" part implies, these binaries were compiled on Debian 10, but they work on all subsequent Debian releases, as well as Ubuntu 20 and above.

 ### AUR

 Pluto is in the Arch User Repository under the name `plutolang`.

+This package includes the `pluto` and `plutoc` executables, shared library, as well as headers for developers (`#include <pluto/...>`).

 ### Termux